-Let’s face it, we’ve all wondered why our pet seems to always carry out a certain behavior.
-In this post we we will provide explanations for some of the most common behaviors, observed in our most common pets:
+Let’s face it – at some point, we’ve all wondered why our pets behave a certain way.
+So, in this blog, we’ll provide explanations and insights for some of the most common pet behaviors, observed in cats, dogs and birds.

 Pawing next to the food bowl

 There’s differing opinions on this one.
 Some say it is the cat trying to bury their food, not to save it for later but to cover their tracks from predators that may be in the area.
 Personally, we think they are just telling us they want more!

 Obsession with boxes and other small spaces

 This is an instinctual behavior.
 In the wild, cats need to hide from predators and find nifty places to eye their prey.
 So what better place to do that from than a nice cozy, enclosed space (like your suitcase!).
 However, we think house kitties do it just for fun and games.

 Going crazy in the middle of the night

 There is likely a few reasons why cats decide to lose their minds and dart around the house at full speed in the middle of the night.

 1. If you’ve been out of the house all day, Kitty has probably been sleeping all day and the sight of you gets him all excited and ready for play and burn off all that pent up energy.